linnarsson-lab/punchcards/README.md

         - ["@CC", MHBm]

 * `categories`: list, use categories to filter set of clusters that contain a certain category attribute
-* `classes`: list,  use the classifier probability found in the loom file (prob>0.5)
-* `clusters`: list,  use the cluster numbering to filter (NOTE!!! makes sense only when the source file is only one)
 * `tissues`: list, use the tissue name (as it is found in the loom column attributes)

 `exclude` the same as include but for excluding. default is `none`.
 The different types of conditions are combined by a set union operator (consider exclude == True, notexclude == False).